x42005e1f/culsans/README.rst

     assert sync_q.qsize() == 2
     assert sorted(sync_q.get_nowait() for _ in range(2)) == [23, 42]

-All eight of these methods are called in exclusive access mode, so you can freely create your subclasses without thinking about whether your methods are thread-safe or not.
+All nine of these methods are called in exclusive access mode, so you can freely create your subclasses without thinking about whether your methods are thread-safe or not.